Skip to content

 Collects Avengers (1996) #1-12, Fantastic Four (1996) #12, Iron Man (1996) #6 And #12, Captain America (1996) #12 & Material From Fantastic Four (1996) #6 And Captain America (1996) #6.

-• The heroes came back in Heroes Reborn: The Return (Scarlett Witch only appeared in issue #4).
+The heroes came back in the Heroes Reborn: The Return comics (Scarlett Witch only appeared in issue #4).

 Don’t forget to take a look at our Avengers Reading Order for a more detailed list.

-And then came Brian Michael Bendis’s destruction of the Avengers in Avengers Disassembled.
-It is an end, but also an entry point for new readers, as it introduced BMB’s run.
-You can learn more about it with the reading order of the event.
+And then came Brian Michael Bendis’s destruction of the Avengers team in Avengers Disassembled.
+It is an end, but also an entry point for new readers, as it introduced BMB’s long run.
+You can learn more about those comics with the reading order of the event.

 Bendis destroyed the Avengers to rebuild the team.
 Scarlet Witch played a big part in the process but didn’t rejoin the team.
 In fact, The Avengers and the X-Men are faced with a common foe that becomes their greatest threat: Wanda Maximoff!
 The Scarlet Witch is out of control, and the fate of the entire world is in her hands.
-It’s House of M, and for more information and tie-ins, go to the reading order.
+It’s House of M, and you can follow our guide to reading this comic book crossover event.

 • House of M Omnibus